 The course is a 10 day taught course, including 9 full days of classroom teaching and 1 day of online learning.

 Continued Professional Development

-This course meets the Continuing Professional Development (CPD) requirements as set by the Health and Care Professions Council.
+This course meets the Continuing Professional Development (CPD) requirements as set by Social Work England.

 You must have been working in post-qualifying social work practice for at least 2 years.

 The Student Money Advice and Rights Team (SMART) are here to help you navigate